Certified Career Counselor (CCC)

 Those who do not pass one or more of the case studies may retest on that/those questions with a new question within one month.
 If the retest is also unsuccessful, the applicant must wait one year to reapply.
 Further education is highly recommended during this year.

 Once awarded a credential, the certificant must pay an annual fee of $40.00.
 This certification will be in effect for a three (3) year period.
 The certificant must complete thirty (30) continuing education contact hours in career development by the end of this 3-year period (essentially 10 hours per year).
-During this 3-year period, your online record will be available to you, so that you can log your continuing education activity.
-At the end of this period, you will be notified that it is time to renew and have an opportunity to add any continuing education hours you may need.
+At the end of this period, you will be notified that it is time to renew and have an opportunity to provide documentation of your CEUs.
 Recertification will be automatic if fees are paid annually and sufficient hours have been earned.

 For many years, NCDA members and the public at large have asked for clarification of the differences between the wide varieties of career services providers.
 NCDA’s Board of Directors has long reflected on the need for industry credentials for its members and first attempted to explain these differences through the Membership Designations Program.
 The feedback has been clear that this program did not go far enough in addressing the educational and experience levels of its members.
 In defining the new certifications, the NCDA Credentialing Commission aligned each with the NCDA Code of Ethics and the ACA Code of Ethics (our parent association).
 The NCDA Code of Ethics includes the following definition: